 In the following part, we will present you with some GDPR checklists for cookie compliance on your website.

 In this GDPR compliance checklist, we give an overview of what constitutes valid consent according to the GDPR:

 The consent must be given before the initial data processing takes place.
 In the case of cookies, this means that they have to already be paused when a user lands on your website and stay that way until proper consent has been obtained.

 - Transparent and legible

-The consent must be given in response to accurate and specific information about the how, why and whereto of the data processing, in intelligible and accessible form, using plain language.
+Users must give their consent in response to accurate and specific information about how, why and where the data processing is taking place.
+This information must be intelligible and accessible using plain language.

-- Freely given The consent must be freely given, and never, e.g. as a condition for the use of a service or the fulfilment of a contract processing data that is not necessary for the performance of that specific service or contract.
+Users must give their consent freely.
+True consent can never be as a condition for the use of a service or the fulfilment of a contract (for which the processed data is not necessary for the performance of that specific service or contract).

 Every given consent shall be kept and securely stored as proof that the consent was received in the case of a control.

 Users must be able to withdraw their consent at any time and as easily as it was given.